department-of-veterans-affairs/va.gov-team/products/identity/Research/2023-04 Proactive CSP Migration/2023-04 Proactive CSP Migration conversation guide.md

 - Do any questions come to your mind now that you’ve looked through it a little more?
 - There are a few terms on this page that I'd like to think more about
    - What does the word "upgrade" at the top make you think about?
-   - The first paragraph uses the phrase "VA digital tools," what is your understanding of what that might mean?
+   - The first paragraph uses the phrase "other VA online tools," what is your understanding of what that might mean?
    - Where it says "here's what you'll need" - walk me through your thoughts about this part
      - [PROMPT] What do you think about with State ID?
   - At the bottom, where it says "no thanks remind me later" what would you expect that to do?